-Since the time of acquisition of the Company under the disinvestment proposal from the Government of Gujarat in 2004, lot has gone into redefining its operation.
-GSEC Limited was the first Private Company to take over the Air Cargo Complex as a Custodian.
-The infrastructure, Speed of Processing, Delivery, Security, Computerized Systems, State of the Art facilities, Service Orientation and Vale Addition to the clients, businesses, today has made it an impeccable choice of many Corporate & Custom House Agents to patronize its services.
+Since the time of acquisition of the company under the disinvestment proposal from the Government of Gujarat in 2004, lot has gone into redefining its operation.
+GSEC Limited was the first private company to take over the Air Cargo Complex as a custodian.
+The infrastructure, speed of processing, delivery, security, computerized systems, state of the art facilities, service orientation and value addition to the clients' businesses today has made it an impeccable choice of many Corporate and Custom House Agents to patronize our services.

-Apart from Cargo Handling, the Company also exports Dyes & Intermediates.
-The Company has also been awarded with Exclusive Dealership for the Furnace Oil & Bitumen by M\s Essar Oil Limited for the State of Gujarat and Rajasthan.
-The Company imports and sells Bitumen, used for Road Construction and has created Port based Storage Infrastructure on own\lease routes.
-The Company has recently added PETCOKE and Air Turbine Fuel (ATF) to its Products Portfolio.
-GSEC Limited has become a well diversified Company and is exploring many different Projects and business through its subsidiaries.
+Apart from Cargo handling, the company also exports dyes and intermediates; The Company has also been awarded with Exclusive Dealership for Furnace Oil and Bitumen by M/s.
+Essar Oil Limited for the State of Gujarat and Rajasthan.
+The Company imports and sells Bitumen; used for road construction and has created port based storage infrastructure on own/lease routes.
+The Company has recently added PETCOKE and Air Turbine Fuel (ATF) to its product portfolio.

+GSEC Limited has become a well diversified Company and is exploring many different projects and businesses through its subsidiaries.